-The high court has ruled in favour of the FCA in a civil action case brought against two unregulated introducer firms and their managing directors.
+The high court has ruled in favour of the FCA in a civil action case brought against two firms that were unregulated pension introducers – Avacade Limited and Alexandra Associates.

 The FCA case centred around the pension report service both companies provided and the alleged unregulated conduct which “induced” clients to transfer their pensions into SIPPS and then into alternative investments such as tree plantations and a Brazilian property development.

 More than 2000 consumers transferred around £91m and over two-thirds of that amount was invested in products promoted by Avacade.
 Nearly £1m went into Paraiba bond – a Brazilian property development promoted by Alexandra Associates.